This page is specific to Ubuntu versions: 12.04, 14.04

 It's recommended that you don't install too many services on your LTSP server (e.g. apache, clamav, ...), but if you do, you may prevent them from running on your clients with the RM_SYSTEM_SERVICES lts.conf directive.

-An alternative way is to tell dnsmasq to function as a DNS server as well.
+There are two methods to work around those issues.
+The first method is to tell dnsmasq to function as a DNS server as well.
 This would be easy if not for Ubuntu bug #959037.
-In short, to work around the bug, you need to run the following commands:
+In short, to work around it, you need to run the following commands:

 sudo -i sed 's/^dns=dnsmasq/# Commented by ltsp-pnp: dns=dnsmasq/' \ -i /etc/NetworkManager/NetworkManager.conf sed 's/^port=0/# Commented by ltsp-pnp: port=0/' -i /etc/dnsmasq.d/ltsp-server-dnsmasq.conf service network-manager restart service dnsmasq restart

-After that, LTSP clients will automatically use the DNS server on the LTSP server, there's no need to add DNS_SERVER in lts.conf.
+After that, the LTSP clients will automatically use the DNS server on the LTSP server.

 Relevant bug reports